Sine Mora EX Review

 Sine Mora EX 8

 Initially released in 2012, this unique take on a side-scrolling shooter from Digital Reality and Grasshopper was one of the most overlooked games last generation.
-The game’s colorful, and at times breathtaking visuals are rendered fully in 3D, but the gameplay is restricted to a side-scroller.
-The anthropomorphic character clash with the game’s steampunk aesthetics, but that is part of the charm to Sine Mora EX.
+The game's colorful and at times breathtaking visuals are rendered fully in 3D, but the gameplay is restricted to a side-scroller.
+The anthropomorphic characters clash with the game's steampunk aesthetics, but that is part of the charm of Sine Mora EX.
 Marcus reviewed the original release on Xbox 360 five years ago, at the tail end of the generation.
-This marks the first time the game has been released on the current generation of consoles; PlayStation 4 & Xbox One.
+This marks the first time the game has been released on the current generation of consoles: PlayStation 4 & Xbox One.

 Sine Mora EX features a robust storyline, taking players through multiple chapters as various characters.
-Unless you are focusing your efforts on understanding the narrative, you’ll likely be confused and unsure, regarding what character you are playing, and why.
-The side-scrolling action stands well enough on its own merit that I didn’t feel like I was missing too much by skipping story segments to get back to blasting everything on-screen.
-Playing the PlayStation Vita version a couple of years ago, I recalled the game’s difficulty as being on-par with although bullet-hell shooters but using a proper gamepad this time around (Xbox One controller), I miraculously completed the game.
+Unless you are focusing your efforts on understanding the narrative, you'll likely be confused and unsure regarding what character you are playing and why.
+The side-scrolling action stands well enough on its own merit that I didn't feel like I was missing too much by skipping story segments to get back to blasting everything on-screen.
+Playing the PlayStation Vita version a couple of years ago, I recalled the game's difficulty as being on par with other bullet-hell shooters, but using a proper gamepad this time around (Xbox One controller), I miraculously completed the game.

 Levels are genuinely short when compared to other games of the genre, but that doesn't matter, as the main focus in Sine Mora EX is the gigantic boss battles.
-Whether you are in the middle of a stage or at the end, the game pits you against larger than live machines of death.
-Fast reflexes and a twitchy trigger figure is the only way to survive.
-These encounters are the best moments in the game, as you try and destroy set armaments before moving on to the next.
-Is the homing missiles giving you a hard time?
-Focus your fire power on taking that out first, before moving on to something else.
+Whether you are in the middle of a stage or at the end, the game pits you against larger-than-life machines of death.
+Fast reflexes and a twitchy trigger finger are the only way to survive.
+These encounters are the best moments in the game, as you try to destroy set armaments before moving on to the next.
+Are the homing missiles giving you a hard time?
+Focus your firepower on taking those out first, before moving on to something else.

 Simply Put